otrv4/otrv4/otrv4.md

 OTRv4 is the version 4 of the cryptographic protocol OTR.
-It provides end-to-end encryption, which is a system by which information is sent over a network in such a way that only the recipient and sender can read the it.
+It provides end-to-end encryption, which is a system by which information is sent over a network in such a way that only the recipient and sender can read it.

 OTRv4 provides trust establishment (user verification) by fingerprint verification or by the ability to perform the Socialist Millionaires Protocol